BEARLabScience/.github/README.md

-# .github
+# BEAR Lab
-BEAR Lab repo
+Repo for code associated with publications from the [BEAR Lab](https://bearlab.science/)  .